Wildlander-mod/wildlander-mod.github.io/_12Cheat-Sheets/Spell-Research---Cheat-Sheet-(Alchemy).md

  Strength  = ((Sum of effect Magnitudes / (10)) + (Sum of effect Durations/(300)))

-**Ingredient characteristics**
+**Ingredient Base Characteristics**
 * The item characteristics are Solutions items defined in the import script - you will always get every one of these
 * Strength of the potions for characteristics is hard-coded

 **Quantities**

-The number of solutions for each of the above is  1 + (random number of you your alchemy skill / 25)
+The number of solutions for each of the above is  `1 + random number of (your alchemy skill / 25)`

+E.g
+* if you have 10 skill, you will get 1 solution.
+* if you have 26 skill, you will get either 1 or 2 solutions.
+* if you have 51 skill, you will get either 2 or 3 solutions.
+* if you have 76 skill, you will get either 2, 3 or 4 solutions.
+* if you have 100 skill, you will get either 2, 3, 4 or 5 solutions.

-You will always get the same Solutions when you break down a material, just in differing quantities.
+You will always get the same types of solution when you break down a material, just in differing quantities.

 ## Potions